✓ Kombucha Subscription: 20% Off

 Our gut is the most densely populated place on earth

 This marvel, which is around seven meters long, is home to trillions of small organisms that produce hormones and messenger substances.
 These work right into the brain and serve as the most important advisor.
-What can you learn from this and how can we help the intestine to stay healthy Here are a few interesting facts for you!!
+What can you learn from this and how can we help the gut to stay healthy?
+Here are a few interesting facts for you!

 The strength of the intestinal barrier should not be underestimated

-With 200 m² The surface area of the small intestine is 100 times the area of our skin.
-The body can absorb nutrients and fluids over this huge area.
-However, the many folds and bulges in the intestine also allow harmful microorganisms and germs to penetrate.
-To prevent this from happening, the intestine has various helpers that support it in its defense:
+At 200 m² , the surface of the small intestine is 100 times larger than the entire surface of our skin.
+The body can absorb nutrients and liquids over this huge area.
+However, the many folds and protuberances of the intestine also allow harmful microorganisms and germs to penetrate.
+So that this does not happen, the intestine has various helpers who support it in its defense:

 • the intestinal mucosa